sshadr/chaotic-fractals/README.md

 ### Dataset
 We use the implementation from [Improving Fractal Pre-training](https://github.com/catalys1/fractal-pretraining) for generating fractal datasets.

 We provide the dataset used in our experiments in our project page.
-The default organization of the files as follows:
+The default organization of the files is as follows:

 ```
 ├── base